 Slope

-See calculate slope.
+See slope calculate slope.

-SetNull
+Set null [link]

 Set Null sets identified cell locations to NoData based on a specified criteria.
 It returns NoData if a conditional evaluation is true, and returns the value specified by another raster if it is false.
 The usage for this tool is summarised below.